-A charming collection of stories for the festive season, from the author of Cold Comfort Farm
+Indulge in a feel-good collection of stories from the author of Cold Comfort Farm.

 WITH AN INTRODUCTION BY ALEXANDER MCCALL SMITH